-The mentioned fields above don't have to be in particular order.
+The mentioned fields above don't have to be in particular

+order.
 The fields above are only those fields which are generally returned for the described cases by all audio channels regardless of the audio driver.
 Every audio channel might have its own, additional driver & channel specific parameters.

 '''

 C: "GET AUDIO OUTPUT CHANNEL INFO 0 0"

-'''

-S: "NAME: studio monitor left" "IS MIX CHANNEL: false"
+S: "NAME: studio monitor left"

+"IS MIX CHANNEL: false"

+w "

 C: "GET AUDIO OUTPUT CHANNEL INFO 0 1"

-'''

 S: "NAME: studio monitor right"

-"IS_MIX_CHANNEL: false"
+"IS MIX CHANNEL: false"

-"."
+w "

-C: "GET AUDIO_OUTPUT_CHANNEL INFO 0 2"
+C: "GET AUDIO OUTPUT CHANNEL INFO 0 2"

 S: "NAME: studio monitor left"

-"IS_MIX_CHANNEL: true"
+"IS MIX CHANNEL: true"

-"MIX_CHANNEL_DESTINATION: 1"
+"MIX CHANNEL DESTINATION: 1"

-"."
+w "

-C: "GET AUDIO_OUTPUT_CHANNEL INFO 1 0"
+C: "GET AUDIO OUTPUT CHANNEL INFO 1 0"

 S: "NAME: 'ardour (left)'"

-"IS_MIX_CHANNEL: false"
+"IS MIX CHANNEL: false"

-"JACK_BINDINGS: 'ardour:0'

-"."
+"jack bindings: 'ardour:0'"

 '''

-4.2.11 Getting informations about specific audio channel parameter
+4.2.11 Getting information about specific audio channel parameter

-Use the following command to get detailed informations about a specific audio channel parameter:
+Use the following command to get detailed information about specific audio channel parameter:

-GET AUDIO OUTPUT CHANNEL PARAMETER INFO <dev-id> <chan> <param>
+GET AUDIO\OUTPUT\CHANNEL\PARAMETER INFO <dev-id> <chan>

-Where <dev-id> is the numerical ID of the audio output device as returned by the "GET AUDIO_OUTPUT_DEVICES" command, <chan> the audio channel number and <param> a specific channel parameter name for which information should be obtained (as returned by the "GET AUDIO_OUTPUT_CHANNEL INFO" command).
+Where <dev-id> is the numerical ID of the audio output device as returned by the "GET AUDIO\OUTPUT\DEVICES" command, <chan> the audio channel number and <param> a specific channel parameter name for which information should be obtained (as returned by the "GET AUDIO OUTPUT CHANNEL INFO" command).

 LinuxSampler will answer by sending a <CRLF> separated list.
 Each answer line begins with the information category name followed by a colon and then a space character <SP> and finally the info character string to that info category.
-There are informations which are always returned, independently of the given channel parameter and there are optional informations which are only shown dependently to the given audio channel.
+There are information which is always returned, independently of the given channel parameter and there is optional information which is only shown dependently to the given audio channel.
 At the moment the following information categories are defined:

-'''

-TYPE -

-either "BOOL" for boolean value(s) or "INT" for integer

-value(s) or "FLOAT" for dotted number(s) or "STRING" for
+either "BOOL" for boolean value(s) or "INT" for integer value(s) or "FLOAT" for dotted number(s) or "STRING" for character string(s) (always returned)

-character string(s)

-'''

-(always returned)

-arbitrary text describing the purpose of the parameter
+arbitrary text describing the purpose of the parameter (always returned)

-(always returned)